Tantus Splash review: thoughtfully textured silicone dildo

-I’m normally not a big texture fan.
+I’m usually not a big texture fan.
 It all registers as irritation: the vaginal rugburn feeling of the Tantus Bound, or the firm and narrowly spaced ridges of the Tantus Echo, or how the sharp ridges of the MyStim Simon for heavy thrusting, or nubs on glass dildos.

 What makes the Tantus Splash’s different?

 It possesses an intense combination of heavy texture, chunky 1.75″ girth, and firmness.
 Contrasting with the matte shaft, the drips have a smooth finish.
-The appeal is the deep, structural texture, rather than a fine surface texture.
-However, unlike with the also deeply ridged echo, the Splash’s drips are pronounced but positioned comfortably.
+The appeal is the thick, structural texture, rather than a fine surface texture.
+However, unlike with the also deeply ridged Echo, the Splash’s drips are pronounced but positioned comfortably.
 There’s enough spacing among the drips that the Splash can bottom me out without pinching my urethral sponge against my pubic bone.

 G-spot and A-spot stimulation